 While in Steubenville, I was privileged to work with Dr. Scott Hahn as a teaching assistant and I have taught various elements of Catholic theology for 2 years at the high school level.
 I am excited to be a part of Lumen Verum Academy and its role in the broader renewal of Catholic Education.

-I am blessed to be a husband to my wonderful wife Megan and a father to my energetic son Ambrose.
+I am blessed to be a husband to my wonderful wife Megan and a father to my two sons, Ambrose and Augustine.
 I deeply enjoy reading great literature, listening to music and teaching myself to play piano, lifting weights, and discussing theology, philosophy, etc. Important saints in my life include first and foremost the Blessed Mother Mary, as well as St. Joseph, St. Michael the Archangel, and St. Philip Neri.